 A Simple Stir-fry of just beef and Thai Basil, but bursting with so much flavor and spice.
 Always serve it with a crispy fried egg for an authentic Thai meal.

 This is one of my favorite dishes and I love the simplicity of Pad Kra Pao.
 After several attempts, I perfected my Pad Ka Proa Neu recipe- Thai Basil with Beef.
 This recipe is what you'll find on food carts in Thailand and it's always very spicy!
 My previous post of Thai Basil Chicken is what's commonly served here in restaurants.
 It's still really good with onions, peppers, and veggies, but this version is much simpler and authentic.
 My hubby loves this dish and when we go visit my family we almost always have it for breakfast.
 Yes, we eat spicy food for breakfast!

 Another important note is the difference in Basil (Thai Basil, Holy Basil, and Italian Basil).
 For both basil dishes, I used Thai Basil, which can be found in Asian Markets.
 Thai Holy Basil is what the authentic dish calls for since the flavor and aroma is stronger and spicier.
 Holy Basil can be found in Asian Markets but is rarer to find.
 If Thai basil or Holy basil is not available, then you can use Italian basil, but the flavor profile will be different.

 The step I was missing in my recipe testing was marinating the meat.
 You don't have to marinate for long, but it makes a big difference in the taste.
-I placed 1 tbsp of Oyster Sauce and 1 tbsp Golden Mountain Soy Sauce with the beef and let it marinate while I prepped the other ingredients.
+I placed 1 tablespoon of Oyster Sauce and 1 tablespoon Golden Mountain Soy Sauce with the beef and let it marinate while I prepped the other ingredients.
 This is a fast dish, and you need to have everything prepped before cooking.
 This is pretty much a general rule for any stir fry dishes.

 Begin by heating up a couple of tablespoons of oil in a wok, then add the pounded garlic chili's for about 10 seconds and add the marinated ground beef.
 Cook until almost done, then add the sauce mixture.
 Turn off the heat and add the Basil leaves.